AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 By default the master branch will point to your SVN trunk branch; the others (the remotes/svn/something) are all your other branches and tags you had in your SVN repository.

-To choose which of them you want to push to the remote Git repository you just have to perform a checkout on each and every one of them:
+To choose which of them you want to push to the remote Git repository you have to checkout each and every one of them:

 {% highlight bat %}
-git checkout svn/branchName (you get a detached branch) git checkout -b svn/branchName
+git checkout svn/branchName
+git checkout -b svn/branchName
 {% endhighlight %}

+These commands do two things: the first checkout a new detached branch and the second creates a new branch at that very same point so you can push them.

 If you want to import all of them, you can issue this commands to the Git bash: